RaphaelVicini/MedSeg/buildmodel.md

     ![Set as Training Data](./pictures/rename_1_train.png)

 3. **Setting Training Data**:
-   To designate an image for the training set, rename the "1" to "train."
+   To designate an image for the training set, rename the "1" to "train."  with right click

 4. **Setting Validation Data**:
-   For the validation set, rename the "1" to "validate."
+   For the validation set, rename the "1" to "validate."with right click

 5. **Visual Confirmation**:
    Once categorized, images set for training will turn green, while those for validation will turn orange.